geoai-lab/NeuroTPR/README.md

 ### Combine NeuroTPR with a geolocation service
 NeuroTPR is a toponym recognition model, which means that it will not assign geographic coordinates to the recognized toponyms.
 If you would like to add coordinates to the recognized toponyms, you could use the [geocoding function from GeoPandas](https://geopandas.org/geocoding.html), [Google Place API](https://developers.google.com/maps/documentation/javascript/places), or other services.
 Note that these services are not doing place name disambiguation for you, since they don't know the contexts under which these toponyms are mentioned.
+However, it would be fine to use one of these services if the toponyms in your text are not highly ambiguous.

 ### Retrain NeuroTPR using your own data

 Retraining NeuroTPR using your own data will be more complicated.
 You first need to add POS features to your own annotated dataset in CoNLL2003 format (you can check our shared training data for an example of the format).
-You can then use the following python codes to add POS features via the NLTK library.
+You can then use the following Python code to add POS features via the NLTK library.

 ```bash
     python3 SourceCode/neurotpr/add_lin_features.py